kaliRegenold/SeniorDesign/DesignDoc/source/businessplan.rst

 teams may use our idea.
 We can not prevent this but instead just make sure our system performs well consistently.
 We have the advantage of having a head start using the methods we developed even if other teams using similar methods which will hopefully allow us to stay ahead of them.

-Compared to the rest of the competition, we believe our robot is designed to out perform them.
-The wheels are large enough to drive in the soft dirt

 Regulatory environment
 ----------------------